| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 (see section String Manipulation Functions).

-formats for
+printf formats for

 making translations easier

-(see section Rearranging printf
+(see section Rearranging printf Arguments).

-function for sorting arrays
+asort function for sorting arrays

-(see section Sorting Array Values and Indices with gawk
+(see section Sorting Array Values and Indices with gawk).

-and dcgettext
+bindtextdomain and dcgettext functions

 functions